 I am so glad you have stopped by.
 I am a lifelong teacher who is entering the field of Christian ministry.
 The Lord called me into this work almost twenty years ago, and now that my teaching profession is behind me, it’s time.
 There are a vast number of women–married and single–who are lost and hurting, and I hope to reach them with this message of faith.
 God Himself taught me how to victoriously battle in spiritual warfare, as I sat at the feet of Jesus during challenging times in my life.
 As a single mom for over twenty years, my goal is to encourage women on both sides of the marriage fence.

 I have always loved to write and have been doing so since I could hold a pen.
 I composed short stories as a child and read avidly.
 I progressed to being a contributing writer for my church’s newspaper and later was published in the national magazine, American Cowboy.
 All the while, my pile of short stories grew as I created tales from my own family’s adventures through the generations.
 I’m currently writing a fiction series that deals with contemporary challenges regarding marriage God’s way, as well as a nonfiction memoir.

 Speaking of family, I have two lovely daughters who are grown and on their own.
 The older is Meghan, a nutritionist who is entering the teaching field.
-She’ll be teaching Kindergarten this year at First Baptist Dallas Academy.
+She currently teaches sixth-grade science.
 We are so thrilled for her!
 She has a fantastic testimony to share with young single girls who are dating toward marriage.